auth0/docs/articles/mfa/guides/configure-phone.md

 ![SMS - End User](/media/articles/mfa/mfa-sms.png)

-After users are enrolled, the next time they authenticate they will get the Voice or SMS message in their registered phone.
+After users are enrolled, the next time they authenticate they will get the Voice or SS message in their registered phone.

 ## Administrative setup